EdwinAhl/DD2482-Executable-tutorial/scenario1/finish.md

 # The End - Summary
-This is the end of the tutorial, hope you have enjoyed it!
+This is the end of the tutorial, hope you enjoyed it!

 ## Recap
 To recap what we have done:
-- We setup a password protected database
+- Setup a password protected database
--

-## Take away
+- Configured OpenBao and used access-tokens for services
+- Programatically access OpenBao secrets by token for easy access

+## Key take aways
+- NEVER STORE PASSWORDS IN PLAINTEXT
+- Consider using a secret and encryption management tool like OpenBao or Vault for projects